Cuckfield (Dolphin Series)

 Particularly popular were the "Dolphin Series" of coloured and sepia halftoned cards (some printed in Treves), which cover a wide area, ranging as far east as Uckfield.
 The Dolphin cards were on sale by 1907 and continued to be sold until after the First World War.
 Although Tullett clearly favoured the halftone printing process, for some reason he reissued a few of the Dolphin cards as collotypes (for example the cards of Lindfield Pond and Lucastes Avenue).

 Tullett also sold real photographic versions of some of his halftone and collotype cards.
 These have handwritten titles, but do not name their publisher.
 In addition, Tullett issued real photographic cards of special events.
 For example, when the Vanguard Coach crashed at Handcross in July 1906, he produced a series of cards of the disaster, including an absurdly uninformative close-up of the tree that the coach hit.
 In 1908 he published some real photographic cards of the weathercock of Cuckfield Church, which had been taken down to be re-gilt.
 All these early, special event cards have captions written entirely in upright blocky capitals.
+Often they are discreetly blind stamped "H. Tullett Haywards Heath " in an oval on the front.
+Tullett also blind stamped cards of private houses that he supplied to their owners.

 The numbers of halftone and collotype cards that Harry Tullett published is remarkable, given the high costs of preparing the printing plates.
 The coloured cards in particular were very ambitious.
 He must have enjoyed considerable sales on each card to justify the set-up costs.
 Tullett was even willing to resort to machine printing for special event cards, despite the fact that these tended to sell only for a limited period.
 Early in 1908, for example, he published six black and white collotype cards showing the havoc caused by a blizzard that brought down telephone lines in Haywards Heath, blocking roads with fallen poles and festoons of trailing wires.
 In addition to the collotypes he issued some real photographic cards of the "telephone disaster", perhaps to try and satisfy demand while the collotypes were being printed.